mgreenberry/happy-hands/README.md

 Once I started to create my website I realised I needed a lot more content and that I wanted to have a separate page for the contact-us section.
 I also decided to add a tutor.html, success.html for the form and a 404.html for wrong address input:

-As I wanted to include this on all formats and devices I created my wireframes again for all pages and added the following to show mobile, iPad and desktop:
+As I wanted to include this on all formats and devices I created my wireframes again for all pages and added the following to show mobile, tablet and desktop:

 * [index.html](/assets/images/readme-images/index.html.png)
 * [lessons.html](/assets/images/readme-images/lessons.html.png)